jasper07/cap-sflight-devops/README-advanced-pipeline.md

 **[Back to the Top](#advanced-pipeline)**
 ### Browserstack Tests
-This job uses BrowserStack to run our WDI5 BTP Workzone tests accross a variety of devices and browsers, eg Iphone, Android, Ipad etc.
+This job uses BrowserStack to run our WDI5 BTP Workzone tests across a variety of devices and browsers, eg iPhone, Android, iPad etc.

 * **Cross-Browser and Cross-Platform Testing:** One of the primary advantages of using BrowserStack is its ability to simulate a wide variety of web browsers, browser versions, and operating systems.
 This ensures that your application works consistently across different browser and platform combinations.
 * **Device and OS Coverage:** BrowserStack provides access to a vast number of real mobile devices and operating systems, allowing you to test your mobile applications on a wide range of devices.
 This is particularly valuable for mobile app E2E testing, where device fragmentation can be a challenge.